LordAmit/Brightness/README.md

 ## How do I run it?

+- Download the <a href="https://github.com/lordamit/Brightness/archive/master.zip">Latest version</a> to your home folder.
+- Extract it.
-Download the <a href="https://github.com/lordamit/Brightness/archive/master.zip">Latest version</a>.
-Extract it.
-In the src folder, just set the permission of the brightness.py file as executable.
-Double click on it, and it will run.
+- In the src folder, set the permission of the brightness.py file as executable.
+- Find the brightness.desktop in the src folder and open it with gedit text editor.
+- Replace 'path/to' with the original path of brightness.py in line 4 and brightness.desktop in line 7.
+- Mark brightness.desktop as executable.
+- Now brightness.desktop would turn into 'Brightness Controller' and would have an icon.
+- Double-click Brightness Controller and the app would run.
+You can even pin it to Unity launcher.

 ## What are the requirements / dependencies / things I need to run it?